Guzmania

 Propagation

-Propagation is mainly by separating offsets after flowering.
-Carefully detach the offsets from the mother plant and pot them separately.
+Propagation is mainly by separating offsets carefully from the mother plant and potting them individually.
 Seed propagation is possible but slower and more difficult.
+Propagate in spring or summer.

 Diseases & pests